morleydragon/eecs589F24/README.md

 Sign up for the course Piazza [here](https://piazza.com/umich/fall2024/cse589001fa2024).

 Presentation slides and paper summaries should be emailed to uploaded to [Canvas](https://umich.instructure.com/courses/707608).
+**Paper summaries are due before the lecture (i.e., before 9am Mondays and Wednesdays) to be done individually.**

 ## Course Description
 This is a graduate level course on computer networking focusing on advanced